Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Introduction

 \section{Introduction}

-Bidirectional human-AI alignment relies on a reciprocal loop: the AI must accurately encode human intent, and the human must be able to trust the AI's subsequent behavior.
-In safety-critical applications such as automated content moderation or mental health support, an AI's ability to accurately interpret user intent is the foundation of this trust.
-Yet, what happens when an AI model fundamentally flips the polarity of a Bengali user's statement across language barriers?
-If a system categorizes a positive Bengali phrase as highly negative in its English-aligned embedding space, it is a critical safety failure and a violation of the user's agency.
+Multilingual models have rapidly become the backbone of language-agnostic information access, spanning sentiment analysis, content moderation, retrieval-augmented systems, and downstream knowledge-intensive applications.
+However, when a multilingual model correctly identifies that an English sentence carries negative sentiment but simultaneously classifies its Bengali semantic equivalent as positive (Figure~\ref{fig:models-on-test-sent}), the representational promise of multilingualism collapses in practice.

+Multilingual sentiment encoders, including those for Bengali, are deployed as core components in content moderation systems, where biases can propagate to real-world safety failures; for instance, an audit of Bengali sentiment tools revealed identity-based inconsistencies that undermine moderation accuracy \cite{das2024colonial}.
+Similarly, \citet{tan2025lionguard} use multilingual classifiers for government-scale moderation in diverse languages with reliance on foundational encoders for LLM safety pipelines.
+Such instances illustrate the risks of sentiment misalignment in operational safety classifiers.

-This paper investigates the ``Sentiment Inversion Crisis'' and the broader representational harms embedded in cross-lingual AI.
-We employed a standardized cross-lingual sentiment alignment framework to evaluate the semantic consistency of four distinct transformer models when processing parallel Bengali-English text (see Table~\ref{tab:model_map} in Appendix~\ref{app:supplementary}).
+To mitigate the \textit{curse of multilinguality}, the phenomenon where adding more languages to a fixed-capacity model degrades per-language performance \cite{conneau2020unsupervised}, we investigate the ``Sentiment Inversion'' crisis and its broader representational implications.
+We demonstrate that the multilingual curse manifests not only as accuracy degradation but also as affective inversion.
+We employ a standardized cross-lingual sentiment alignment framework to evaluate the semantic consistency of four multilingual sentiment classifier models on parallel Bengali--English text (see Table~\ref{tab:model_map}).

-We identify that alignment is not uniform across languages or dialects, presenting the following key contributions:
+We show that alignment is not uniform across languages or dialects, as summarized in the following key findings:

-\textbf{Capacity Constraints \& Alignment Instability:} We demonstrate that the capacity-constrained mDistilBERT architecture exhibits a 28.7\% ``Sentiment Inversion Rate'', accompanied by a dangerous ``heavy tail'' of unpredictable errors, suggesting that model compression may compromise the safety margins required for cross-lingual alignment.
-We further found that regional specialization alone does not resolve this, but robust optimized distilled architecture can reduce such representational misalignments.
+\textbf{Capacity Constraints \& Alignment Instability:} We demonstrate that the capacity-constrained mDistilBERT architecture exhibits a 28.7\% ``Sentiment Inversion Rate,'' accompanied by a heavy-tailed distribution of errors (Figure~\ref{fig:error_density}), suggesting that model compression may compromise the safety margins required for cross-lingual alignment.
+We further find that regional specialization alone does not resolve this issue; however, a distilled architecture (Tabularis) that leverages synthetic data can reduce such representational misalignments.

-\textbf{Asymmetric Empathy:} We reveal that models exhibit directional bias, systematically dampening or artificially inflating the emotional intensity of non-English text.
+\textbf{Asymmetric Empathy:} We reveal that models exhibit consistent cross-lingual directional bias, systematically dampening or artificially inflating the emotional intensity of non-English text.